philipp-r/bugtracker/README.md

 # Bumpy Booby

-Bumpy Booby is a simple, responsive and highly customizable PHP bug tracking system.

 I recommend to use the `master` branch.
-This one is used to deploy our custom [issue tracker](https://bb.bugtrackr.eu/).
+This one was used to deploy our custom issue tracker - but we are now using [GitHub issues](https://github.com/bugtrackr/bumpy-booby/issues).

 Version 1.1